Tanah Merah Ferry Terminal murder: Death of Maimunah Awang

 Maimunah Awang, the 54-year-old murder victim.

 On 24 November 2016, the corpse of a woman was discovered abandoned in the canal with a depth of 1.8m at Tanah Merah Ferry Terminal.
 She was pronounced dead at the scene when the paramedics arrived at the scene.

 The woman was identified as 54-year-old Maimunah binte Awang, who worked as the cleaning supervisor at the terminal.
 At the time of her death, Maimunah was widowed and she was survived by five children, including three daughters.
-It was revealed to the police that one of her daughters had reported Maimunah missing just hours before the gruesome discovery, because they could not contact her repeatedly and Maimunah was last seen at the terminal's storeroom around noon on 24 November 2016, the day before the discovery of her death.
+It was revealed to the police that one of her daughters had reported Maimunah missing just hours before the gruesome discovery, because they could not contact her repeatedly and Maimunah was last seen at the terminal's storeroom around noon on 24 November 2016, the day on the discovery of her death.
 Maimunah's two gold bracelets and two gold necklaces were also missing when her body was found with several stab wounds and bruises on her neck, head and chest.
 Maimunah was described by her colleagues to be a nice-mannered and good-hearted woman who treated the cleaners well and never argued with anyone at her workplace.
 Her youngest daughter reportedly fainted at the scene when seeing her mother's body.

 According to Dr Teo Eng Swee, a forensic pathologist who performed the autopsy on Maimunah, he certified that the cause of death was a stab wound to the neck (which caused severe bleeding), as well as severe head injuries.
 He was of the opinion that either one of the injuries themselves could independently cause the death of Maimunah.
-He also opined that the murder weapon could be a scissors-like object, given there was a X-shaped crack onto the neck bone of Maimunah, located right at the part where Maimunah was stabbed.
+He also opined that the murder weapon could be a scissors-like object, given there was an X-shaped crack onto the neck bone of Maimunah, located right at the part where Maimunah was stabbed.